openstack/storlets/README.md

 The documentation in this repo is organized according to the various roles involved with Swift Storlets:

 1. Storlet developer.
 The Storlet developer develops, packages and deploys Storlets to Swift.
 This is described in: <https://github.com/Open-I-Beam/swift-storlets/blob/master/doc/source/writing_and_deploying_storlets.rst>
-.
-Storlet user.
-A Swift user that wishes to invoke a deployed Storlet on some data object in Swift. <https://github.com/Open-I-Beam/swift-storlets/blob/master/doc/source/invoking_storlets.rst> describes how to invoke a Storlet.
+2. Storlet user.
+A Swift user that wishes to invoke a deployed Storlet on some data object in Swift. <https://github.com/Open-I-Beam/swift-storlets/blob/master/doc/source/invoking_storlets.rst> describes how storlets can be invoked.
-2. Storlets account manager (or account manager in short).
+3. Storlets account manager (or account manager in short).
 The account manager is an admin user on the customer side who is typically the one responsible for paying the bill (and perhaps setting ACLs).
 From Storlets perspective the account manager is responsible for managing the Docker image as well as the Storlets that can be executed on data in the account.
 Part of the echo system is giving the account manager a way to deploy a Docker image to be used for Storlets execution within that account.
    <https://github.com/Open-I-Beam/swift-storlets/blob/master/doc/source/building_and_deploying_docker_images.rst> has the details.
-3. Swift Storlet manager.
+4. Swift Storlet manager.
 Typically, this is the Swift admin on the provider side that deals with rings and broken disks.
    From the Storlets perspective (s)he is the one responsible for the below. <https://github.com/Open-I-Beam/swift-storlets/blob/master/doc/source/storlets_management.rst> has the details of the provided tools to do that.
    Those tools are installed on a designated node having a 'Storlet management' role (See installation section below)